 Turns out, I needed more than a dictionary to read most of the product labels.

 Being a hands-on person, I quickly dove right into making my own natural bath and body products!
-Funny thing is, I started with a homemade bubble bath since a long soak in the bath did wonders for my pregnant body.
+Funny thing is, I started with a homemade bubble bath since a long soak in the bath did wonder for my pregnant body.

 Since then I’ve been making everything from face wash to body scrubs.
 Luckily, I found that I really only need a few simple ingredients to make natural skin care products.
 And it’s easier than you think!

 Although this isn’t to say that the only way to go clean is by creating your own “skin care line”.
 Just learning what harmful ingredient to avoid can help you make the switch from toxic to clean beauty.

 Top 5 Ingredients to Avoid to Switch from Toxic to Clean Beauty:

 When you see fragrance, parfum, or perfume listed on a product label put it back on the shelf.
 Why?
 Each is a term used to virtually mask 1000s of ingredients.
 Many of which are known carcinogens and endocrine disruptors toxic to male and female reproductive systems reports the EWG.

 Another endocrine disruptor that is found in 75-90% of all beauty and skin care products sold in the U.S. And it is no secret that they can cause skin cancer and reproductive toxicity.
 So, avoid any ingredient ending in -paraben.